vtoure/converter-causal-formats/README.md

 ```

 ### The causal-json format
 The causal-json is a JSON-based format that enables the efficient storage of causal interactions following the [MI2CAST guidelines](https://github.com/MI2CAST/MI2CAST).
+More information at: [github.com/vtoure/causal-json](https://github.com/vtoure/causal-json)

 #### Example of a causal-json
 ```json